Comparative Table Lubricating oil base

 • Silicones: low lubricity, wide temperature range and good chemical resistance.

-• PFPE (Fluorinated): low friction coefficient, large temperature range, high chemical resistance, high temperature resistant and non-flammable.
+• PFPE (Fluorinated): low friction coefficient, large temperature range, high chemical resistance, high temperature resistance and non-flammable.

 Lubricating oils available for the various industrial sectors are classified according to ISO VG legislation in which there are several ISO VG classes identified by a number.

-A lubricating oil base, to belong to a class, must obtain the base oil kinematic viscosity measured to 40 °C according to ASTM D-445 in a range of ± 10% of nominal value of the ISO VG class.
+In order for a lubricating oil base to belong to a class, it must obtain the base oil kinematic viscosity measured at 40 °C according to ASTM D-445 in a range of ± 10% of nominal value of the ISO VG class.